Magnesium

 Magnesium oil - USA distributor

 Magnesium oil contains mostly magnesium chloride; some brands contain a variety of other rare minerals.
 Magnesium oil is not an oil, but when you put it on your skin it looks and feels a bit oily.
-Magnesium oil is the best way by I have discovered to get sufficient magnesium.
+Magnesium oil is the best way that I have discovered to get sufficient magnesium without upsetting your digestion.

 When I first started using magnesium oil, it felt a little itchy and even had a slight sting for up to half an hour after applying it.
 After a couple of weeks of daily use, that "been to the beach" feeling disappeared.
 I started by applying it only to my arms and legs, but now also use it on my torso.
 It seems that the worse your magnesium deficiency, the more uncomfortable it is when you first start using it.
 A few very deficient people even get a slight rash.
 So when you first start to use it, just apply a little to the exposed parts of your arms and legs, and wait half an hour to see what happens.
 If your skin reacts, it is a sign of how deficient you are - just dilute it half with filtered or spring water.
 Within a few days your magnesium level will start to build up.

-The best way to apply the oil is with a spray.
-Put a little on your hand, and rub it over your arms and legs.
-As your magnesium level builds up to normal, you can rub it all over your body.
+You can apply the oil with a spray or put a little on your hand and rub it over your arms and legs.
+As your magnesium level builds up to normal, you can rub it into more sensitive skin on your torso.

 The quality of magnesium oil varies between different brands.
 Try to buy magnesium oil that contains a range of minerals in addition to the magnesium.
 Some are sourced from pristine ocean water.
 The best are made from minerals obtained from glacial valleys, peat bogs and moors, and natural saltpans.
 A good example is the magnesium oil made from the ancient Zechstein seabed in Europe.
 The Dead Sea also contains a high level of magnesium; for thousands of years people have swam in it and used the salts on their skins.